Holidays and Kids

 Keep Your Own Stress in Check

 Many kids are very sensitive to the moods of people around them.
 The holidays can be stressful, and your kids may pick up on that.
 Keep your own stress under control so it doesn’t add to your child’s feeling of being overwhelmed.
 Plan fun activities with your child to enjoy the spirit of the holidays.
 Make sure to pick low-stress, relaxing holiday activities.
 Try establishing a tradition of decorating sugar cookies in your pajamas or watching a funny holiday movie together.
 If you think the stress is too much to handle, consider talking to a mental health therapist.
 They can help you cope with stress and other life's challenging situations.

 The holidays can be the best time of the year.
 Making sure your kids have fun without having too much excitement is actually not a bad problem to have!

-Daniel Dannhauer, Mental Health Therapist
+The Family Centre's Mental Health Therapist